-Exploring Brussels and the attractions on foot is the best option as most sights such as museums, parks and monuments are located close to each other.
+Exploring Brussels and its attractions on foot is the best option as most sights such as museums, parks and monuments are located close to each other.

-Most of the public transportation is operated by the STIB (Société des Transports intercommunaux bruxellois).
+Most of the public transportation is operated by the STIB (Société des Transports intercommunaux bruxellois meaning Brussels Intercommunal Transport Company).
 To get more details about the city transportation, free network maps are available at the metro stations and tourist offices.
 The best way to explore the city is to travel via the ground tram, which is also known as pré-métro.
-It is very efficient and is rarely affected by the city traffic.
+It is very efficient and is rarely affected by city traffic.

-There are also Brussels cards available to explore this most enthralling capital city of Belgium.
-This card offers unlimited travel on the metro, bus and tram network.
-As well as free entry to major museums, discounts in restaurants, bars, shops, tourist attractions and tours, and also for the Atomium.
-A free guidebook is also provided.
+Brussels cards are also available to explore the capital city of Belgium.
+This card offers unlimited travel on the metro, bus and tram network, as well as free entry to major museums, discounts in restaurants, bars, shops, tourist attractions, tours, and also for the Atomium.
+A free guidebook is also provided along with it.

-Given the case though, well-planned public transport system comprising trams and buses make moving around the city pleasurable.
+However, the well-planned public transport system comprising of trams and buses make moving around the city pleasurable.
 One can also hire taxis for visiting various attractions in Brussels.
-Another interesting way of visiting the attractions and exploring the city is hiring a bike.
+Another interesting way of exploring the city is by hiring a bike.

 Various trams, buses shape up transport system of Brussels.
 These services are managed and operated by a single company, STIB, making a purchase and transfer of the tickets easier while intercity trains are managed by another company 'SNCB'.
 All of the train stations are connected to tram stops, bus stops and metro stations.

 National trains in Brussels are convenient for inter-region and inter-city travel.
 Brussels South is one of the main train stations and is connected to the Ringway metro line and tramways in Brussels.
 Brussels Central is an underground train station located in the city centre, between the North and South stations while Brussels North station manages the trains to the airport, Antwerp, Amsterdam and Cologne.